You may have heard it said that everyone should get therapy, because we’ve all got mental health issues.

 The importance of social support is well recognised within mental healthcare, and has been for awhile, but it’s proven difficult to get going in practice on anything like a large scale.
 I think some of that is related to what I said earlier about the professional ethics creating necessary limits.
 That’s why patient driven groups have over time come to prominence.
-But even those have limits: people can easily come to them expecting to be served rather than recognising it as being part of a community to which they are expected to contribute.
+But even those have limits: people often come expecting to be served rather than recognising themselves as part of a community to which they are expected to contribute.

 We have lots of organisations, but what we need—what every human needs—is community.